 If the company provides the car but the employee pays for all fuel then fuel claims for business mileage can only be for the fuel itself and therefore will not include an element for other costs.
 Where the employee uses his own vehicle the allowable charge can include elements for wear and tear, tyres, and other running costs.

-HMRC offer advisory guidance for fuel only rates of between 15p and 26p for petrol and 12p to 18p for diesel.
-For employees own cars 45p for the first 10,000 miles and 25p per mile thereafter are the statutory maximum rates.
+HMRC offer advisory guidance for fuel only rates of between 14p and 24p for petrol and 12p to 17p for diesel (effective from 1 June 2014).
+For employees own cars 45p for the first 10,000 miles and 25p per mile thereafter are the statutory maximum rates

 Q: What mileage can I claim?